ALL Metrics

 Discussion

 The devastating epidemic caused by SARS-CoV-2 in 2019 prompted researchers to make a considerable effort to search for a possible solution to limit infection.
 Following the demonstration of the pathological role of the “cytokine storm”, evidence for a cytokine release syndrome can be seen in increased proinflammatory cytokines in late-stage COVID-19.
-As seen in previous epidemics caused by SARS-CoV and MERS-CoV, dysregulated cytokine production and an influx of inflammatory myeloid cells can cause lung infiltration, septic shock, respiratory failure, acute respiratory distress syndrome (ARDS), multiorgan failure, and death.14,15 Gram-negative bacteria’s outer membrane lipopolysaccharide (LPS) is used in inducing a cytokine storm model both in vivo and in in vitro studies.
-The stimulation of macrophages with LPS can cause the excessive release of proinflammatory cytokines by activating the nuclear factor κB (NF- κB) and mitogen-activated protein kinase (MAPK) signaling pathways, increasing (COX-2) and (iNOS).16 RAW 264.7 cells induced by LPS is the most widely used model for evaluating anti-cytokines in vitro.
+As seen in previous epidemics caused by SARS-CoV and MERS-CoV, dysregulated cytokine production and an influx of inflammatory myeloid cells can cause lung infiltration, septic shock, respiratory failure, acute respiratory distress syndrome (ARDS), multiorgan failure, and death.20,21 Gram-negative bacteria’s outer membrane lipopolysaccharide (LPS) is used in inducing a cytokine storm model both in vivo and in vitro studies.
+The stimulation of macrophages with LPS can cause the excessive release of proinflammatory cytokines by activating the nuclear factor κB (NF- κB) and mitogen-activated protein kinase (MAPK) signaling pathways, increasing (COX-2) and (iNOS).22 RAW 264.7 cells induced by LPS is the most widely used model for evaluating anti-cytokines in vitro.
 For centuries, plants have been used as a natural remedy for numerous illnesses.
-Hong et al. (2012) reported a dose-dependent reduction in cell spreading and pseudopodia production after treatment with an ethanol extract of Fraxinus rhynchophylla bark on LPS-stimulated macrophages.17 Whang et al. (2005) suggested in their study that fraxin and fraxin-related chemicals improved cell survival rate in human umbilical vein endothelial cells (HUVECs) when exposed to hydrogen peroxide (H2O2) mediated oxidative stress; other previous studies discussed the effect of quercetin on cell migration, which plays a vital role in the development of cancer.18 Quercetin strongly inhibited LPS-induced macrophage adhesion and migration in a dose-dependent manner.19 Previous research has highlighted the various biological activities of fraxin and quercetin, including anti-inflammatory and antioxidant effects, raising the need for additional investigation into their role in cytokine storms.
-Our study observed that fraxin, quercetin, and fraxin + quercetin exerted low cytotoxic activity on RAW 264.7, and only when cells were exposed to higher concentrations of fraxin and quercetin, which was in agreement with a study by Cui et al. that suggested that only the highest concentration of quercetin reduced macrophage viability when administered together with LPS (1 μg/mL).19 Other previous studies compatible with our study support that the cell viability of RAW 264.7 was not compromised by the presence or absence of LPS.17,20
+Hong et al. (2012) reported a dose-dependent reduction in cell spreading and pseudopodia production after treatment with an ethanol extract of Fraxinus rhynchophylla bark on LPS-stimulated macrophages.23 Whang et al. (2005) suggested in their study that fraxin and fraxin-related chemicals improved cell survival rate in human umbilical vein endothelial cells (HUVECs) when exposed to hydrogen peroxide (H2O2) mediated oxidative stress; other previous studies discussed the effect of quercetin on cell migration, which plays a vital role in the development of cancer.24

-In numerous macrophage models, PPAR-γ has been shown to exert anti-inflammatory effects by suppressing the expression of multiple proinflammatory genes, such as IL-6, TNF-α, and IL-12.22 From earlier studies, fraxin, isolated from the roots of Ulmus macrocarpa Hance, significantly suppressed the expression of iNOS and COX-2, increased PPAR-γ expression, activated the nuclear factor erythroid 2-related factor 2/heme oxygenase-1 (HO-1) (Nrf2/HO-1) pathway, and inhibited NF-κB and ERK1/2 in a dose-dependent manner The neuroprotective and anti-inflammatory effects of fraxin were also diminished by treatment with GW9662 which is a PPAR-γ antagonist.23,24
+In numerous macrophage models, PPAR-γ has been demonstrated to exert anti-inflammatory effects by suppressing the expression of multiple pro-inflammatory genes, including IL-6, TNF-α, and IL-12.29 From earlier studies, fraxin, isolated from the roots of Ulmus macrocarpa Hance, significantly suppressed the expression of iNOS and COX-2, increased PPAR-γ expression, activated the nuclear factor erythroid 2-related factor 2/heme oxygenase-1 (HO-1) (Nrf2/HO-1) pathway, and inhibited NF-κB and ERK1/2 in a dose-dependent manner The neuroprotective and anti-inflammatory effects of fraxin were also diminished by treatment with GW9662 which is a PPAR-γ antagonist.30,31

-In LPS-induced ARDS in mice, fraxin reduced the production of TNF-α, IL-1β, IL-6, Reactive oxygen species (ROS), and Malondialdehyde (MDA), increased Super oxide dismutases (SOD), and suppressed NF-κB and MAPK signaling.25
+In LPS-induced ARDS in mice, fraxin reduced the production of TNF-α, IL-1β, IL-6, Reactive oxygen species (ROS), and Malondialdehyde (MDA), increased superoxide dismutase (SOD), and suppressed NF-κB and MAPK signaling.32

-While quercetin inhibits liver inflammation mainly through NF-κB/TLR/NLRP3, it also inhibits LPS-stimulated NO increase by suppressing iNOS.28,29 In addition, in differentiated human acute monocyte leukemia cell line (THP-1), quercetin might lower cholesterol levels in macrophages with elevated PPAR-γ expression.
-Quercetin metabolites, such as quercetin-3-glucuronide (Q3G) and quercetin-3′-sulfate, also upregulated PPAR-γ in A549 lung cancer cells.30,31
+While quercetin inhibits liver inflammation mainly through NF-κB/TLR/NLRP3, it also inhibits LPS-stimulated NO increase by suppressing iNOS.35,36 In addition, in the differentiated human acute monocyte leukemia cell line (THP-1), quercetin might lower cholesterol levels in macrophages with elevated PPAR-γ expression.
+Quercetin metabolites, such as quercetin-3-glucuronide (Q3G) and quercetin-3′-sulfate, also upregulated PPAR-γ in A549 lung cancer cells.37,38

-Flavonoids, such as quercetin and kaempferol, increase PPAR-γ-mediated gene expression through a mechanism distinct from conventional PPAR-γ agonists.32
+Flavonoids, such as quercetin and kaempferol, increase PPAR-γ-mediated gene expression through a mechanism distinct from conventional PPAR-γ agonists.39

-Dihydroquercetin activates AMPK/Nrf2/HO-1 signaling in macrophages, which mediates its anti-inflammatory effects.33
+Dihydroquercetin activates AMPK/Nrf2/HO-1 signaling in macrophages, which mediates its anti-inflammatory effects.40

 Our results were consistent with previous studies supporting that fraxin and quercetin upregulated PPAR-γ expression and downregulated TLR-4, stimulated by LPS treatment in macrophage RAW 264.7 cells.